 From time to time visits to places of railway interest are arranged; details are on the Excursions page.

 Members receive the Society’s journal Live Wires, free admission to the Winter Lecture Series and the opportunity to take part in all AERPS activities.
 Further information on the Membership page.

-The January 2015 issue 117, can be downloaded as a full colour sample copy; its file size is 1.4 MB.
+The March 2018 issue 127 web version, can be downloaded as a sample copy; its file size is 3.1 MB.